salmonsimon/SacredForest/README.md

 - Cinematic brackets used in cutscenes, to give it a more cinematic look.
 - Blood is instantiated when hit, choosing 3 out of 9 different blood animations, to create unique blood patterns each time.
 - Different hit sounds depending on the type of weapon used, now supporting Default, Bludgeoning, Sword and Fire (magic).
+- All sounds for deaths, jump, weapon swings, steps are chosen randomly from a list.
 - Over 60 randomized death phrases to (DIS)<del>EN</del>courage players.
 - Counters kills, deaths and time played.
 - Saved games on main menu show counters as well as difficulty level chosen.